Yews to Eucalypts

 Walter had eight known siblings.
 William Hancock b 1830, John Hancock b 1835, Martha Hancock b 1838, James Hancock b 1840, Anne Hancock b 1842, Henry Hancock b 1845, Jane Hancock b 1850 and Caroline Hancock b 1854.

-Walter married his wife Louisa Hall (recorded as Hale on their marriage record) on the 1st June 1857 at her families parish church Holy Trinity in the parish of Clapham in England.
+Walter married his wife Louisa Hall, (recorded as Hale on their marriage record) on the 1st June 1857 at her families parish church Holy Trinity in the parish of Clapham in England.
 Clapham being in the county of Surrey and an area of South London.
 Both would have been aged around 24 .
-It was remarked on their banns “full” meaning both had reached their full age of maturity (21 or over) as was a common reference at the time.
+It was remarked on their banns “full” meaning both had reached their full age of maturity (21 or over ) was a common reference at the time.

 Whilst Walter may not have been able to read or write it would appear that Louisa could as she signed the register with her name.
-It would be reasonable therefore to conclude that the Hall family may have been in more comfortable financial circumstances than the Hancock’s.
+It would be reasonable therefore to conclude that the Hall family may have been in more comfortable financial or resourced circumstances than the Hancock’s.
+This access to resources of education can be evidenced in the occupation of the school-aged children in the 1851 census for the Hall family.

 This image has an empty alt attribute; its file name is hall-and-hancock-marriage-record-england.png